arcxteam/pwrlabs-node/README.md

 sudo journalctl -u pwr.service -f
 ```

+> [!IMPORTANT]
-**Note**: V 13.0.0 introduced validator checks before the node starts.
+> **Note**: V 13.0.0 introduced validator checks before the node starts.
 Make sure ports 8085 and 8231 are open for TCP and port 7621 is open for UDP.
-**Note**: If port 7621 is open for UDP but the node is saying that it's offline, then just try starting the node over and over agin, because detecting UDP ports can sometimes be hard.
+> **Note**: If port 7621 is open for UDP but the node is saying that it's offline, then just try starting the node over and over agin, because detecting UDP ports can sometimes be hard.

 **Check Related Ports or Files (listen or not)**